Azure-Samples/Machine-Learning-Operationalization/README.md

 ## Set up the Azure Machine Learning environment on Windows and Linux

-The environment setup command creates the following resources for you:
+The default environment setup command creates the following resources in your subscription:

 * A resource group
 * A storage account